AbangLZU/EasyPointPillars/README.md

 <img src="docs/open_mmlab.png" align="right" width="30%">

+# Update from AdamShan

+I modified the OpenPCDet project, the change include:

+* add scripts to export the onnx model of pointpillars(both singlehead and multihead, for both kitti and nuscene)
+* add TensorRT inference C++ code
+* modify the demo and visualization script, useing open3d

+So with this repo, you can try to reproduce the pointpillars traing, pytorch -> onnx -> trt, and deploy your trt engine in C++ project.

+For more detailed information and description, see my blog later~

+------ original readme  of OpenPCDet project-------

 # OpenPCDet

 `OpenPCDet` is a clear, simple, self-contained open source project for LiDAR-based 3D object detection.